kvvchetty/mariappan-realtor-copy-01/about.md

 ---
-title: About Promoter
+title: Promoter
 subtitle: We are living in this location.
-Over the years many changes towards progress.
+Over the years, Many changes towards progress.
 img_path: images/about.jpg
 menus:
   main: